PedroRASB/FasterISNet/README.md

 ISNetFlexTorch.py: PyTorch Lightning of Selective, Stochastic and Original ISNets, based on LRP-Flex.

-## LRP-Block-based ISNets
+## LRP Block-based ISNets

-ISNets based on the LRP-Block implementation, from (1), with the modifications explained in Appendix B of the paper "Faster ISNet for Background Bias Mitigation on Deep Neural Networks".
+ISNets based on the LRP Block implementation, from (1), with the modifications explained in Appendix B of the paper "Faster ISNet for Background Bias Mitigation on Deep Neural Networks".
 Implemented for DenseNet, ResNet, VGG and simple nn.Sequential backbones.

-ISNetLightningZe.py: PyTorch Lightning implementation of all Faster and Original ISNets, based on LRP-Block.
+ISNetLightningZe.py: PyTorch Lightning implementation of all Faster and Original ISNets, based on LRP Block.

-ISNetLayersZe.py: PyTorch implementation of all Faster and Original ISNets, based on LRP-Block.
+ISNetLayersZe.py: PyTorch implementation of all Faster and Original ISNets, based on LRP Block.

-ISNetFunctionsZe.py: Functions for LRP-Block, introduced in (1) and expanded in this work.
+ISNetFunctionsZe.py: Functions for LRP Block, introduced in (1) and expanded in this work.

 ## ISNet Softmax Grad * Input Ablation